Myself-Ikram/Daily-Blog/README.md

 # Daily-Blog
-A simple Bolg page where you can add daily posts
+A simple Blog page where you can add daily posts.

 ->This website is created using HTML,CSS and Bootstrap as FrontEnd and NodeJs/ExpressJs & Ejs,MongoDB/Mongoose as BackEnd.